SimonGLL/Munch_project/README.md

     Clone the Repository: Start by cloning this repository to your local machine.

-    Download dataset on Kaggle : [(https://www.kaggle.com/datasets/isaienkov/edvard-munch-paintings)]
+    Download dataset on Kaggle : [Link](https://www.kaggle.com/datasets/isaienkov/edvard-munch-paintings)

     Install Dependencies: Ensure you have the necessary dependencies and libraries installed.
-You can find the requirements in the project's requirements.txt file.

     Training the Model: If you wish to retrain the VAE model, follow the instructions in the project's documentation.